-Since the rise of digital media, data-centers are high in demand.
-These data-centers contain a lot of data.
-A data center essentially holds a lot of computers called servers.
-A server is just a computer with less graphical interface running a special operating system.
-They serve the purpose of controlling different functions.
+Since the rise of digital media, data centers are in high demand.
+These data centers basically contain a lot of data.
+A data center holds a lot of computers called servers.
+A server is just a computer with reduced graphical interface running a special operating system.
+It serves the purpose of controlling different functions.
 For example, a database server is necessary to store user data.
 Similarly, a mail server is necessary to send a mail.

 The servers that these data centers provide are popularly known as the cloud.
 The fact that you are reading this right now on your own device using internet connectivity means you are accessing this web page from the cloud.
 How cool is that?
 The processes performed on a bunch of servers in some distant data center is known as cloud computing.

 An analogy to understand cloud computing

 A very famous analogy to understand Cloud Computing is to think of your typical power supply grid.
 Technically, you could have people build a generator at your house to power it up, just like you could have a data center built.
 But it is very cost-inefficient and unsafe.
 So instead, a larger company builds the network and you get power to your house according to your needs.
 They take care of every safety measure like voltage fluctuations and backup power.
 That is what a cloud computing company does.
 It has a server farm where data is stored, processes are executed and users get what they want.

 Did you know, Facebook’s Messenger and WhatsApp process 60 billion messages daily?
 And these are just two of the many more popular messaging services.
 If we were to include all the data that is processed daily, then that number would be unimaginable.